hunt-genes/PPU-GenEpi/Day5/README.md

   * population stratification

 ## Instructions
-#### 0. [Install METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for your operating system.
-See [Practial Day 1](https://github.com/hunt-genes/SMED8020/tree/main/Day1) for details.
+#### 1. Set up

-#### 1. Organizing summary statistics
+We have [installed METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for you.

 Usually you would download publically available summary statistics from the internet to your local machine.
-For convience for this practical, the data can be downloaded from [here](https://ntnu.box.com/s/rvytm8ymd8iple8negy8ix8x5vp7qs9a).
-You will need about 1.7 GB.
+For convience for this practical, we have already downloadeded summary statistics from 3 studies, BBJ, HUNT, and GLGC in `C:\Users\User\Desktop\PPU-GenEpi-main\Day5`

 * The original summary statistics from Biobank Japan (BBJ) of LDL cholesterol in N=72,866 can be found [here](https://humandbs.biosciencedbc.jp/files/hum0014/hum0014_README_QTL_GWAS.html)
 `BBJ-LDL-preMeta.txt`